martinfield/jammming/README.md

 # Jammming

 Jamming is a React Application that allows users to create and save Spotify playlists using search results with track analysis information such as BPM and Key.
+It also allows users to generate entire playlists based on the input of one track.

 ## Installation